NordGus/financo/README.md

 - [ ] Find the datetime spec for javascript/ecmascript to add to the dummy server.

 - [ ] Move the docs files from the other projects to this one.

+- [x] Learn how to use Makefile for task automation.